 Goldendoodles are highly intelligent and eager to please, and thus, they are generally a breeze to train.
 In fact, these dogs are often used as therapy or service dogs due to their ease of training and friendly nature.
 This makes them ideal for novice dog owners because they are generally ready and willing for their daily training sessions!

-We highly recommended positive reinforcement training methods, as these sensitive dogs will not respond well to harsh training methods.
+We highly recommend positive reinforcement training methods, as these sensitive dogs will not respond well to harsh training methods.
 This will ensure a happier dog overall and forge a close bond of trust between you and your Goldendoodle.
 An often overlooked aspect of training is early socialization.
 Making sure your puppy is exposed to other dogs regularly early will help training exponentially in the future.
 Also, keep training and socialization sessions short and consistent, as this routine will also help during training.

 Goldendoodles may have straight, wavy, or curly coats, depending on the genes that they inherited from their parents, so their grooming requirements will be slightly different for each coat type.
 Straight coats will be easiest to groom and won’t require much brushing, but the other two coat types will need daily brushing to prevent knotting and matting.
 No matter the coat type, these dogs are fairly low-shedding, so keeping them well-groomed is simple.